Yakima HangOver Review

 Ease of Everyday Use

-Loading is quite simple even if it is a bit more involved than tray-style or roof-mounted options.
+The Hangover is a hitch-mount rack that holds the bikes vertically, hanging from the crown of a suspension fork.
+Loading is quite simple even if it is slightly more involved than a tray-style rack.
 Simply grab the bike on the lower fork leg and seat stay and lift the front end onto the fork cradle by turning the wheel slightly to the right.
-This does require a little bit of effort and it can be cumbersome with heavy bikes.
-Once the fork is in the cradle, the rear wheel drops into place on the lower mast of the rack.
-At this point, use the rubber straps to secure the fork crown to the rack and the ratchet system to secure the rear wheel to the lower mast.
+This does require a little bit of effort and it can be cumbersome with heavier bikes.
+Once the fork's crown is in the cradle, the rear wheel drops into place on the lower crossbar of the rack.
+At this point, use the rubber straps to secure the fork crown to the rack and the ratchet system to secure the rear wheel to the lower crossbar.
 The process is relatively user-friendly, but it is certainly more work than simply dropping a bike onto a tray-style setup and clamping it down.

-The fork cradle is a bit simpler than it looks.
-We like the rubberized strap that secures the fork to the rack.
-The ratchet-system that clamps the rear wheel to the rack is a bit more finicky.
-We are not quite sure as to why they wouldn't have used the stretchy, rubberized, strap for the rear wheel too.
-The ratchet system is a more complicated two-hand process.
-Yakima provides a rope that you can loop through the front wheels if you want to keep the front wheels from spinning.
+The fork cradle is a bit simpler than it looks, and the rubberized strap that secures the fork to the rack works well.
+The ratchet-system that clamps the rear wheel to the rack is a bit more finicky and typically needs two hands to tighten it down.
+Yakima provides a rope that you can loop through the front wheels if you want to keep them from spinning during transport.

 Ease of Removal and Storage

-The HangOver posts a low score in terms of ease of removal and storage.
-This rack is quite heavy.
-It weighs close to 80-lbs.
-For most folks, it will be a two-person job to safely remove this rack off the vehicle and into the shed or garage.
+The HangOver isn't the easiest rack to remove and store.
+The 6-bike version we tested weighs close to 80 lbs and is a large and somewhat cumbersome shape.
+For most folks, it will be a two-person job to safely remove this rack from the vehicle and move it into the shed or garage.

 Versatility

-The major caveat about that rack is that it only works with suspension forks.
+The major caveat about this rack is that it only works with suspension forks.
 This means road bikes, hybrid bikes with rigid forks, BMX bikes, and kids bikes with rigid forks will not work.
-This is a huge deal and cannot be understated.
-Even if you primarily mountain bike, having the ability to transport a road bike occasionally is important.
-As a result, the HangOver scored quite low in terms of versatility.
+Even if you primarily mountain bike, having the ability to transport other styles of bikes occasionally is important.

 On smaller vehicles, including small to small-mid-sized SUVs, the HangOver is simply too large.
 The mast and upper horizontal bar will protrude significantly above the roofline of your vehicle and stick out wider than your mirrors.
 To be frank, it looks quite goofy on smaller vehicles.
 In addition, it only works on vehicles with a 2" receiver.
 The 1.25" crowd is out of luck.